Overview

 Both of our campuses have plenty of bike storage facilities including fully covered bike shelters.
 At Penryn campus, our Sports Centre shower rooms and changing facilities are free of charge for all students and staff to use.

-Electric bike hire scheme:
+Electric bike hire scheme & charging points:

 Electric bikes can be hired on campus.
 As part of a county-wide scheme funded by Cornwall Council, fifty Beryl Bikes are available at 21 stations across Falmouth and Penryn, including on Penryn Campus, outside the Exchange opposite Heart Reception and along the Old Drive.